KPZ fluctuations in finite volume: KPZ fluctuations in one dimension

 The stochastic heat equation (\ref{SHE}) can be solved formally by the Feynman-Kac formula as the path integral $Z_{\lambda}(x,t)=\int^{x(t)=x}\mathcal{D}x\,\exp\big(-\int_{0}^{t}\dd\tau\,\big(\frac{1}{2}(\partial_{\tau}x(\tau))^{2}+2\lambda\xi(x(\tau),\tau)\big)\big)$, which can be interpreted as the partition function of a directed path $x(\tau)$ in a random medium.
 The integration measure for the initial position $x(0)$ of the path is determined from the initial condition $Z_{\lambda}(x,0)$, with for instance $x(0)$ set equal to $0$ for narrow wedge initial condition, and integrated uniformly on space for flat initial condition.
 Introducing $n$ replicas $x_{j}(\tau)$ of the path, the average over the noise $\xi$ of the product $Z_{\lambda}(x_{1},t)\ldots Z_{\lambda}(x_{n},t)$ can be computed, after subtracting a divergent term corresponding to the interaction of a replica with itself.
 Using again the Feynman-Kac formula, the average then solves the Schrödinger equation in imaginary time $-\partial_{t}\langle Z_{\lambda}(x_{1},t)\ldots Z_{\lambda}(x_{n},t)\rangle=H_{n}\langle Z_{\lambda}(x_{1},t)\ldots Z_{\lambda}(x_{n},t)\rangle$.
 Here,

 is the Hamiltonian of the Lieb-Liniger delta-Bose gas \cite{LL1963.1} with attractive interaction, which is known to be integrable by Bethe ansatz.

 Taking all the $x_{j}$ equal to $x$, the generating function of the KPZ height for e.g. narrow wedge initial condition is then equal to $\langle\ee^{-2n\lambda h_{\lambda}(x,t)}\rangle=\langle x,\ldots,x|\ee^{-tH_{n,\lambda}}|0,\ldots,0\rangle$.
 In principle, the knowledge of this generating function for all $n\in\mathbb{N}$ does not allow to determine the statistics of $h_{\lambda}(x,t)$ in a unique way.
 In particular, extracting the first cumulants of the height would require the limit $n\to0$ and thus treating $n$ as a continuous variable.
 Nevertheless, it can be hoped that an expression analytic in the variable $n$ for the generating function could still be valid for non-integer $n$, especially if that expression was obtained in a ``natural way'', which is known as the replica trick in the context of systems with quenched disorder.
-The method has been successfully used for KPZ fluctuations with periodic boundaries at late times \cite{BD2000.1,BD2000.2}, where only the smallest eigenvalue of $H_{n,\lambda}$ contributes (see however \cite{GK2022.1}, where it is argued that the result by the replica method differs by a deterministic shift proportional to time from what is expected for the Cole-Hopf solution of the KPZ equation) and on the infinite line \cite{DK2010.1,D2010.1,CLDR2010.1}, after an expansion of the generating function over Bethe eigenstates.
+The method has been successfully used for KPZ fluctuations with periodic boundaries at late times \cite{BD2000.1,BD2000.2}, where only the smallest eigenvalue of $H_{n,\lambda}$ contributes, and on the infinite line \cite{DK2010.1,D2010.1,CLDR2010.1}, after an expansion of the generating function over Bethe eigenstates.
 The results found are in perfect agreement with those obtained from ASEP.
 Additionally, duality relations for discrete models (including ASEP) on the infinite lattice leads to expressions that have a natural interpretation as a discretization of those obtained from the replica method, thus providing a mathematical justification of their validity \cite{BCS2014.1,C2014.1}.